CICD-Cloud-Bachelor/Vuln_CICD/vulnerabilities/vuln5/fake_wiki/wiki.md

 - [Contacts](#contacts)

 ## Introduction
 Welcome to the Automated Software Deployment system documentation.
 This system is designed for seamless software updates via an FTP server with automatic retrieval and execution by client systems.
-This environment mimics a real-world enterprise scenario to support continuous integration and continuous deployment (CI/CD) practices.

 ## System Components
 ### Source Code Repository